kkoltun/dev_notes/algorithms/data_structures.md

 **Linked list** is a dynamic set having the following features:
 * objects are arranged in a linear order;
 * the linear order is by a pointer in each object (unlike an array where it is determined by array indices);
-* supports all operations listed for dynamic sets (though not neccessarily efficiently).
+* supports all operations listed for dynamic sets (though not necessarily efficiently).

 A doubly linked list can be implemented with objects that have:
 * attribute `x.next` pointing to next element;